epsy/clize/README.rst

 Keyword arguments to the clize decorator:

-    help_names:
+help_names

     The different names the help function should take.
 Set it to an empty tuple to disable the help screen.

-    force_positional:
+force_positional

     A list/tuple of keyword arguments that should be forced into being optional positional arguments.

-    coerce:
+coerce

     A mapping from argument name to type coercion functions.